npg70/galbreath-old/sources/README.md

 ## Church and Statuatory Records

-* Statistical Summary of Galbraith OPR baptism records.
+* OPR statistical summary of baptism records for all of Scotland.
+TL;DR Argyll is #1 region for Galbraith, Campbeltown is #1 parish.
-* Mostly complete transcription of all OPR Campbeltown birth records
+* OPR Campbeltown baptism records

 ## Census Records